I've dreamed of making homemade Larabars for a long time.

 - 1 1/3 cup soaked and dehydrated nuts, such as almonds

-- up to 1/3 cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, mini chocolate chips, etc.)
+- up to 1/3 cup add-ins (such as unsweetened shredded coconut, soaked and dehydrated seeds, chocolate shavings, these no-sugar, stevia-sweetened chocolate chips, etc.)

 - additional tablespoons of water, if needed